SpangeWenkies/markovmath/README.md

 # MarkovMath — A formal mathematics toolkit for Markov processes on general state spaces (with differentiable extensions)

-MarkovMath is a research-oriented codebase for expressing and testing core objects from **probability on general state spaces** in a way that is:
+MarkovMath is a research-oriented codebase in python for expressing and testing core objects from **probability on general state spaces** in a way that is:

 * **explicit** about the underlying mathematical structures (state space, σ-algebra, measures, kernels),
 * **composable** (build processes from kernels, build measurable sets from generators),